AHartNtkn/AHartNtkn.github.io/_posts/2021-XX-XX-A-Unified-Theory-of-Recursion-Schemes.md

 <a name="ft"></a>
 ## Final Thoughts

 There are many, many adjunctions hanging around in mathematics.
 Most of them have not been considered in this context.
 What sort of paradigms might arise from axiomatic cohesion?
-Or ...?
-Or ...?
+Or adunctions between free algebras and forgetful functors in general?
+Or those between more generic kinds of diagrams over our category of types?
+Or quantifiers/substitutional adjuncitions?
 I think there's a lot of low-hanging fruit here.

 {% endraw %}